gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 After following the previous steps you should now have three custom files created which we will bind mount into a `gremlin-server` container.
-One final step however, is to obtain required Gaffer JARs and add them to the container as well, there are many different ways to do this the easiest being through maven which can use following goal to download all dependencies from a POM:
+One final step is to obtain required Gaffer JARs and add them to the container as well.
+There are many different ways to do this the easiest being through maven which can use following goal to download all dependencies from a POM:

 ```bash
 mvn clean dependency:copy-dependencies
 ```

-Once all JARs are available they can be bind mounted to a path such as, `ext/gafferpop/plugin/` in the container to be added to the classpath.
+Once all JARs are available they can be bind mounted to a path, such as `ext/gafferpop/plugin/`, in the container to be added to the classpath.

 The bind mount location of the custom configuration files are as follows: